CSbaldguy/CSbaldguy/README.md

 - Hi 👋.
-I am a UG student studying computer science
+I’m a UG student studying in computer science
 - 🌱 I’m currently learning React, React Native and NodeJS
 - 📫 You can reach me via `nmgcheung@gmail.com`